Brown University logo

 School of Public Health

-Officially founded in 2013, it offers undergraduate, graduate, doctoral, and dual degrees, growing out of the Alpert Medical School's Department of Community Health.
+Officially founded in 2013, it grew out of the Alpert Medical School's Department of Community Health and offers a range of undergraduate, graduate, and doctoral degrees.

 Find Scholarships at Brown University